lmarkely/enron_fraud/README.md

 After the features are selected and engineered, nested cross validation will be used for algorithm selection in stage 3.
 Then, stage 4 identifies the hyperparameter values that give the best result for the selected algorithm.
-Three metrics, F1 score, precision, and recall will be used during the algorithm and model selection.
+Precision and recall will be used during the algorithm and model selection.

 ## Feature Selection and Engineering
 First, the row corresponding to 'TOTAL' as we are interested in the data of